If you’re driving in Florida, it’s important to know about the serious traffic violations and the penalties associated with them.

 Your license may be suspended if you accumulate 12 points within 12 months.

-For 12 points, the suspension is 30 days; for 18 points within an 18-month period, it lasts for 3 months; and accumulating 24 points within a 36-month period will result in a one-year suspension.
+For 12 points, the suspension is 30 days, for 18 points within an 18-month period, it lasts for 3 months.

 What are the maximum fines for serious traffic violations in Florida?